The Shift-Dimension of Multipersistence Modules: Outlook to future work

 \section{Outlook to future work}

 Our article outlines several pathways for future research.
 On the one hand, it would be intriguing to stabilize discrete invariants other than the zeroth total multigraded Betti number, such as the rank of the highest syzygy module.
-The following question immediately arises: {\em Is the rank of the highest syzygy module ``naturally'' linked to a noise system---similar to the zeroth total multigraded Betti number being linked to the noise system in the direction of a vector in the sense of \Cref{def simple}?} On the other hand, it would be worthwhile to investigate the stabilization of $\beta_0$ with respect to pseudometrics other than the one arising from the standard contour.
+The following question immediately arises: {\em Is the rank of the highest syzygy module ``naturally'' linked to a noise system---similar to the zeroth total multigraded Betti number being linked to the noise system in the direction of a vector in the sense of \Cref{def simple}?} A further challenging question is whether the stabilized Euler characteristic is the alternating sum of the stabilization of the ranks.

+On the other hand, it would be worthwhile to investigate the stabilization of $\beta_0$ with respect to pseudometrics other than the one arising from the standard contour.
 For that, a first step is the description of the shift of the module.
 As described, for the standard contour in the direction of a vector, this is the module multiplied by the corresponding monomial.
-For other contours, there is no such algebraic description yet.
+For other contours, there is no such algebraic description~yet.

 Another interesting direction would be to investigate the shift-dimension for (not necessarily graded) modules over arbitrary rings and to develop a geometric intuition.